 Dates and times

-The walks take place generally Saturdays and Sundays starting at 10.30am or 2pm.
-Some afternoon walks in winter take place during the dusk period.
-To book simply get in touch via the contact form or text 07779 290082.
+The walks take place generally on Sundays starting at 10.30am or 2pm.
+We can also arrange the walk to happen during the dusk period.
+To book simply get in touch via the contact form or text

 First part of the walk is the Lesson in Exposure.